-Distribute priority group enumeration tools 1.
-Obtain relevant mail-out information from Outlook contact directory (CS PIP Planner to organizations responsible for essential community services 2.
-Use MOHLTC template to develop a letter of explanation, the appropriate form and completion instructions (MOH, PIP).
-3. Identify a lead/contact person responsible for collection and maintenance of information (CS, PIP).
-Phase 2 An animal influenza virus circulating among domesticated or wild animals is known to have caused infection in humans and is therefore considered a potential pandemic threat.
-Review plans to: provide emergency back-up for essential community services (i.e. if regular workers become ill) provide back up services required and the organizations responsible for providing them the dispatch and service plans for the continuous supply of essential service delivery items (e.g. fuel, food, accommodation, drugs, oxygen, biomedical engineering services, repairs) provide food, medical and other emergency social services for people confined to their homes ensure smooth easy access to fuel supplies for providers delivering, life sustaining services as well as hospitals and other staff who must travel by car to work 1.
-2. 3.
-4. 5.
-6. 7.
-8. Consult with essential service providers to verify that these agencies have a business continuity plan in place, offer advice/assistance on infection control strategies to assist in the prevention of the spread of influenza in house , screening tools for ill/potential cases, offer business continuity planning resources and tools (HPS, EMF County/District CEMC's, EMO, Community Officer).
-Liaise with Director of Public Utilities/Small Waterworks Operators within Simcoe-Muskoka municipalities to ensure continuation of service/provision of potable water, community sanitation, maintenance/sanitary facilities in event of Pandemic (HPS).
-Develop contracts with essential service providers (fuel, food, supplies) (Corp S, Human Resources).
-Work with essential service providers to develop business continuity plans (HPS, EMP, County/District CEMC's, EMO, Community Officer).
-Provide forums for discussions around Pandemic Flu and Business Continuity planning (HPS/FH, FHS).
-Confirm plans to provide food, medical and emergency social services for persons confined to their homes (FHS, Lead Agencies (Social Services, CCAC).
-Collaborate with emergency response agencies to assist community residents confined to their homes to provide provide back-up support services to ensure thar residents are provided with: health assessment, support and referral public health information and links to community networks counseling and group sessions related to emotional stressors and coping strategies (FHS) (Refer to SMDHU ER Plan).
+PHASE 2 THASE 2 Distribute priority group enumeration tools to organizations responsible for essential community services Review plans to: Obtain relevant mail-out information from Outlook contact directory (CS PIP Planner) Use MOHLTC template to develop a letter of explanation, the appropriate form and completion instructions (MOH, PIP).
+Identify a lead/contact person responsible for collection and maintenance of information (CS, PIP).
+Consult with essential service providers to verify that these agencies have a busines continuity plan in place, offer advice/assistance on infortion control strategies to Phase 2 An animal influenza virus circulating among domesticated or wild animals is known to have caused infection in humans and is therefore considered a potential pandemic threat. provide emergency back-up for essential community services (i.e. if regular workers become ill) provide back up services required and the organizations responsible for providing them the dispatch and service plans for the continuous supply of essential service delivery items (e.g. fuel, food, accommodation, drugs, oxygen, biomedical engineering services, repairs) provide food, medical and other emergency social services for people confined to their homes ensure smooth easy access to fuel supplies for providers delivering, life sustaining services as well as hospitals and other staff who must travel by car to work continuity plan in place, offer advice/assistance on infection control strategies to assist in the prevention of the spread of influenza in house, screening tools for ill/potential cases, offer business continuity planning resources and tools (HPS, EMP, County/District CEMC's, EMO, Community Officer).
+2. Liaise with Director of Public Utilities/Small Waterworks Operators within Simcoe-Muskoka municipalities to ensure continuation of service/provision of potable water, community sanitation, maintenance/sanitary facilities in event of Pandemic (HPS).
+3. Develop contracts with essential service providers (fuel, food, supplies) (Corp S, Human Resources).
+4. Work with essential service providers to develop business continuity plans (HPS, EMP, County/District CEMC's, EMO, Community Officer).
+5. Provide forums for discussions around Pandemic Flu and Business Continuity planning (HPS/FH, FHS).
+6. Confirm plans to provide food, medical and emergency social services for persons confined to their homes (FHS, Lead Agencies (Social Services, CCAC).
+7. Collaborate with emergency response agencies to assist community residents confined to their homes to access food, shelter and other daily necessities (FHS).
+8. Coordinate with external agencies to provide back-up support services to ensure that residents are provided with: • health assessment, support and referral • public health information and links to community networks • counseling and group sessions related to emotional stressors and coping strategies (FHS) (Refer to SMDHU ER Plan).
+PHASE 3 Notify local emergency service manager of virus report and current monitoring activity See Communications Framework for Details 1.
+Set up intranet/internet/extranet structure for information/tools to include the following: (and post as information available): (Corp S) • Situation reports (global, national, provincial & local) • HealthFaxes/Alerts to be communicated to family physicians, hospitals, etc).
+2. Ensure fax numbers are up-to-date (Corp S, Assigned Program Assistant).
+3. CDIU to notify paramedic services of positive influenza cases and recommend prevention and infection control strategies.
+CDSU to inform hospitals of positive influenza cases and recommend prevention and infection control strategies.